-FALL UNITS

-BAEP 451 The Management of

-New Enterprises 4

-BAEP 452 Cases in Entrepreneursl nip 4

-SPRING UNITS
+CONCENTRATION UNITS

 BAEP 453 Venture Management 4

 BAEP 454 The Entrepreneurial

 Business Plan 4

 Advanced Interdisciplinary Studies Concentration

 Some students prefer to continue the "broad brush" approach afforded by the required core courses rather than delve more deeply into one area.
 The interdisciplinary emphasis provides such an opportunity.